-The Branson Coaster The double-track Alpine coaster opened last year on Branson's Strip, letting riders race or glide down the curving track. thebransoncoaster.com
+The double-track Alpine coaster on Branson's Strip lets riders race or glide down the curving track.

-The upscale outdoor shopping center at Lake Taneycomo is known for its hourly fountain shows with fire, lights and music. bransonlanding.com
+The upscale outdoor shopping center at Lake Taneycomo is known for its Bellagio-style hourly fountain shows with fire, lights and music.

-Vintage rail cars journey from the 1905 depot in downtown Branson for a 40-mile round trip into the Ozark foothills. bransontrain.com
+Vintage rail cars journey from the 1905 depot in downtown Branson for a 40-mile round trip into the Ozark foothills.

 Zips, suspension bridges and scenery fill the course north of town.
 The ¼-mile Blue Streak tour ends with a 100-foot free fall.

-Golf In 2019, the opening of Tiger Woods' Payne's Valley, a tribute to the late Payne Stewart of Missouri, will seal Branson as a national golf hot spot.
-It opens at Big Cedar Lodge near four other courses designed by some of the leading names in golf.
+In 2020, the opening of Tiger Woods' Payne's Valley, a tribute to the late Payne Stewart of Missouri, sealed Branson as a national golf hot spot.
+It opened at Big Cedar Lodge near four other courses designed by some of the leading names in golf.

 The clear, cold waters of the man-made lake are ideal for trout.
 Cast a line off the banks near Branson Landing.
-Or stroll the waterfront to see rugged cliffs. explorebranson.com
+Or stroll the waterfront to see cliffs.

 The Silver Dollar City theme park grew up around this natural cave, a tourist attraction since the late 1800s.
 Park admission includes an hour-long cave tour, with highlights like the Cathedral Room and Waterfall Room.
-Be prepared to tackle nearly 600 steps. silverdollarcity.com
+Be prepared to tackle nearly 600 steps.

 A paddle-wheeler glides around Table Rock Lake.
 Midday and evening cruises offer meals and entertainment.

-Shows More than 100 shows take place daily in summer, and the offerings run from hokey to sophisticated.
-A few of our faves: Raiding the Country Vault, the biblical-theme shows at the Sight and Sound Theatre, and Liverpool Legends. explorebranson.com
+More than 100 shows take place daily in summer, and the offerings run from sentimental to sophisticated.
+A few of our faves: Anthems of Rock with 20th century hits, the biblical-theme shows at the Sight and Sound Theatre, and The Haygoods live music show.

 Table Rock Lake

 The pancakes at this breakfast and lunch spot are so big they flop over the ends of the platters.
 Red-checked tablecloths and mismatched mugs look cheery in the former gas station.
-Billy Gail's Cafe on Facebook

 Black Oak Grill

-Branson Cafe The old-time diner dishes comfort foods: made-from-scratch biscuits and gravy, plate-size cinnamon rolls, fried chicken and breakfast ham. downtownbransoncafe.com
+The old-time diner dishes comfort foods: made-from-scratch biscuits and gravy, plate-size cinnamon rolls, fried chicken, and breakfast ham.

-Devil’s Pool Restaurant At sumptuous Big Cedar Lodge just outside of town, inspired Heartland cuisine satisfies in a dining room filled with antique furnishings.
+At sumptuous Big Cedar Lodge just outside of town, inspired Heartland cuisine satisfies in a dining room filled with antique furnishings.

 Students at College of the Ozarks bake, cook and serve hearty fare, such as pot roast and glazed flat-iron steaks, in a dining room accented with stone and wooden beams.
-Also at the center: A bakery, creamery and student-run lodge with 15 suites. keetercenter.edu
+Also at the center: a bakery, creamery and student-run lodge with 15 suites.

-Views of a golf course, Table Rock Lake and the Ozark Mountains are the perfect backdrop to meals of tender ribeye and roasted fingerling potatoes. topoftherock.com/dining/osage-restaurant
+Views of a golf course, Table Rock Lake and the Ozark Mountains are the perfect backdrop to meals of tender ribeye and roasted potatoes.

 A 65-foot-high fork and meatball form the entryway to this Italian eatery, where the food takes a back seat to the decor.
-Theme dining rooms and an indoor Ferris wheel keep the atmosphere lively. pasghettis.com
+Themed dining rooms and an indoor Ferris wheel keep the atmosphere lively.

-Sugar Leaf Bakery Although it's in a mall on the Strip, you'll feel like you're in a garden room while eating quiche or a flaky pastry. sugarleaftreats.com
+Although it's in a mall, you'll feel like you're in a garden room while eating quiche or a flaky pastry at Sugar Leaf.

 Big Cedar Lodge

-Silver Dollar City’s Wilderness Ozark woodlands blanket this immaculately kept property near the theme parks.
-The 39 cabins range from rustic to posh. silverdollarcity.com/wilderness
+Ozark woodlands blanket this property near the theme park.
+The 38 cabins range from rustic to premium loft.

 Still Waters Resort